Sl1ckThread/SiakJover/README.md

 ![how to find matkul code](./ignore/matkulcode.png)

-   On the config.txt, you will see a matkul code `716626-4`.
-To clarify, `716626` is the value you found on the picture above and `-4` is the sks
+   On the config.txt, you will be asked for matkulcode.
+To clarify, based on the picture above `749849` is the value you found on the picture above and `-2` is the sks

 ### 4. Run the Program